getlocalci/local-ci/CONTRIBUTING.md

 This will also run on a pre-commit hook that will install on `npm i`

-## Downloading A Build From A Commit Or PR
+## Downloading A Build From A Commit

 You may want to install a development `.vsix` file, instead of installing this extension via the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=LocalCI.local-ci).